Shell – Numerical-physical Modeling of Miscible Fluids in Pipeline Transport #SWI2017

 Typical questions that we would like to be able to answer are:

 - What is the concentration of methanol along the pipeline as a function of time and space?

 - How long does it take before the gas originally in place has been removed from the line (i.e. concentration is below a given threshold)?

 The answer to these questions is often addressed with Computational Fluid Dynamics software (see for example the figure below), based on the solution of partial differential equations.
-However, this is computationally demanding and offers limited insight in the main parameters that determine the solution.
-Therefore, in this project we are interested in simplified analytical or numerical models based on the main physical processes (advection, laminar/turbulent diffusion, gravity currents) that can be used for a quick assessment of pipeline conditions and be used to decide on operating procedures.
+However, this is computationally demanding and offers limited insight into the main parameters that determine the solution.
+Therefore, in this project, we are interested in simplified analytical or numerical models based on the main physical processes (advection, laminar/turbulent diffusion, gravity currents) that can be used for a quick assessment of pipeline conditions and be used to decide on operating procedures.

 Contour plot of methanol mass fraction during injection into a V-shaped line filled with water.